particle-php/Validator/docs/rules.md

 ### phone($countryCode)

 Validates that the value is a valid phone number for $countryCode.
 Uses a library based on Google's `libphonenumber`.

+**Note:** If you want to use this rule, you must install the `giggsey/libphonenumber-for-php` package.
+Run `composer require giggsey/libphonenumber-for-php`.

 ### regex($regex)